Andi Hadroj

-Andi Hadroj (born 22 February 1999) is an Albanian footballer who plays for Polissya Zhytomyr in the Ukrainian Premier League.
+Andi Hadroj (born 22 February 1999) is an Albanian professional footballer who last played as a right-back for Polissya Zhytomyr in the Ukrainian Premier League and the Albania national football team.

-He is the winner of Albanian First Division 2018–2019.
+He was part of Bylis that won the 2018–19 Albanian First Division and achieved promotion to the Kategoria Superiore.

-Career

-Laçi
+Club career

-Hadroj began his senior career with Laçi in the Albanian Superliga, making his debut for the club on 12 July 2018 in a 2–1 away defeat to Anorthosis.
+Hadroj began his senior career with Laçi, making his debut in European competition on 12 July 2018 in a UEFA Europa League qualifying match against Anorthosis.
 He also appeared in the return leg of the two-legged fixture as Laçi bowed out of the Europa League.
-A month later, he made his domestic debut in the club's 3–2 defeat to Skënderbeu during the 2018 Albanian Supercup.
+He later made his domestic debut in the 2018 Albanian Supercup against Skënderbeu.
 He would make just eleven appearances in all competitions in his first and only season with the club.

-Bylis

-In January 2019, Hadroj moved to then-Kategoria e Parë club Bylis on a free transfer.
+In January 2019, he joined Bylis.
 He made his debut for the club the following month, playing the entirety of a 1–0 league victory over Oriku.
+Bylis won the 2018–19 Albanian First Division and achieved promotion to the Kategoria Superiore.

+In 2022, Hadroj signed for Partizani Tirana, where he made over 80 league appearances.

+After leaving Partizani, in January 2025, Hadroj transferred to Ukrainian club Polissya Zhytomyr, signing a three-year contract.

+International career

+Hadroj made his debut for the Albania national football team in 2022 and has earned 3 caps.